30th January 2018

 February half term is the perfect time for a holiday abroad with the kids.
 The excitement of Christmas is over and work is back in full swing, so now you’re ready to relax and have fun with the whole family.
 Despite the school holidays being an expensive time to travel, there are plenty of deals to some amazing destinations available.

 Whether you’re looking to stay in Europe or jet off somewhere further afield, there are so many fantastic holiday hot spots where you and your children can let off some steam on a family getaway.
-Half term across the UK falls between the 12th to 16th or the 19th to 23rd of February this year, so here at Asda Money we’ve taken a look at the best destinations to visit abroad.
+Here at Asda Money, we’ve taken a look at the best destinations to visit abroad.

 The Canary Islands are a popular choice for holidaymakers at all times of the year, due to their warm temperatures throughout the different seasons.
 The island of Tenerife is a particular favourite for a family holiday, as there are plenty of fun-filled attractions and activities to enjoy.